AranMoha/SafePR/10_methodological_procedure/index.md

 # Kinetostatic Analysis
 We now consider a platform collision.
-The disturbance observer estimates the external force and the moment occurring with a lever, which are used to determine the line of action.
+The disturbance observer estimates the external force and the moment occurring with a lever, which is used to determine the line of action.
 Only the part of the external force that is orthogonal to the shortest distance between its line of action and the origin of the platform coordinate system causes a moment.
 Mathematically, this corresponds to an underdetermined system of equations whose solution is described by a scalar quantity lambda.
-If the platform outer shell is known, the two intersection points lambda_1, lambda_2 can be determined, which correspond to a pull force (lambda_1) and a push force (lambda_2).
+If the platform's outer shell is known, the two intersection points lambda_1 and lambda_2 can be determined, which correspond to a pull force (lambda_1) and a push force (lambda_2).
 Unintentional contacts are assumed to be the latter.
 The minimum distance to the platform coupling joint of the kinematic chains is now calculated from the line of action.